MSNBC hires Greta Van Susteren for evening show

-NEW YORK (AP) — MSNBC says it has hired former Fox News host Greta Van Susteren to host a daily, Washington-based news program at the dinner hour.
+NEW YORK (AP) — Greta Van Susteren’s absence from cable news proved short.
+MSNBC said Thursday that it has hired the former Fox News Channel anchor for a daily, Washington-based news program at the dinner hour.

 Just like Tucker Carlson, who Fox named as Megyn Kelly’s prime-time replacement on Thursday, Van Susteren completes the cable news hat trick: hosting shows on CNN, Fox and MSNBC.
-Her show will air at 6 p.m.
-ET.
+Her new show will air at 6 p.m.
+ET starting Monday.

 A lawyer, Van Susteren got her start in television for CNN analyzing O.J.
 Simpson’s trial, and that evolved into a regular role.
 After more than a decade at Fox, she left abruptly in late summer following a financial disagreement, saying Fox no longer felt like home.